Panel to review approval of Boeing 737 Max flight controls

 On Wednesday, Boeing CEO Dennis Muilenburg said the company completed its last test flight of updated flight-control software.
 Muilenburg said test pilots flew 120 flights totaling 203 hours with the new software.
 The company is expected to conduct a crucial certification flight with an FAA test pilot on board soon, possibly next week.

-Muilenburg also said he went on a test flight that day, Wednesday, and saw the software update "operating as designed across a range of flight conditions."
+Muilenburg said he went on a test flight that day and saw the updated software "operating as designed across a range of flight conditions."

+In the U.S., United Airlines has removed its 14 Max jets from the schedule until early July, while American, with 24, and Southwest, with 34, are not counting on the planes until August.

+It could take longer before foreign airlines can use their Max jets.
+Regulators outside the U.S. once relied on the FAA's judgment in such matters but have indicated plans to conduct their own reviews this time.